New carbon price makes energy efficiency in the German building sector more important

 It is important to note that the Coronavirus Act does not suspend the right to rent or other payments, only the right to forfeit the lease for non-payment until the moratorium ends.
 While the moratorium applies, landlords retain the right to charge interest on the arrears at a rate specified in the lease; to bring debt recovery proceedings against tenants; and to have recourse to parent company or other guarantors, rent deposits or other forms of security for payment.
 However, the following changes have been made, or are due to be made, which affect other landlords' remedies.

-From 29 September 2020, the minimum amount of net unpaid rent required before you can exercise CRAR in England and Wales has been increased to an amount equal to 276 days’ rent (having previously been increased from seven to 90 and then 189 days' rent).
-This will increase further, to 366 days' rent, on 25 December.
+The minimum amount of net unpaid rent required before you can exercise CRAR in England and Wales is now an amount equal to 457 days’ rent (having previously been increased from seven to 90, 189, 275 and then 366 days' rent).
+This will increase further, to 554 days' rent, on 24 June 2021.

 However, remember it is not possible to enter unoccupied premises in order to exercise rights under CRAR.

 The Corporate Governance and Insolvency Act came into force on 26 June 2020 but, as expected, parts of it have retrospective effect.
-The Act imposes a temporary halt on the use of statutory demands (made from 1 March until 31 December 2020, extended from 30 September) and winding up petitions (from 27 April until 31 December 2020, also extended from 30 September) where the company is unable to pay its bills because of coronavirus.
+The Act imposes a temporary halt on the use of statutory demands (made from 1 March 2020 until 30 June 2021) and winding up petitions (from 27 April 2020 until 30 June 2021) where the company is unable to pay its bills because of coronavirus.

 Even before the Act was passed, courts were taking the government guidance on the draft Bill into account in applications for winding up petitions but had refused injunctions to prevent such petitions in respect of debts owed long before the pandemic arose.